 8. Polishing w/400 grit

 Truing plastic wheels is a wheel/axle relationship.
 The wheel must be permanently attached to the axle.
 You must true the plastic wheel while it is on the axle and never remove it.
-If you true the plastic wheel and then remove it, when you reinstall it , it will not be true in relation to the axle and wobble.
+If you true the plastic wheel and then remove it, when you reinstall the wheel , it will not be true in relation to the axle and the result will be wheel wobble and it will then be out of round.
 I have learned to first remove the plastic wheel and then epoxy it back on to the axle, let the epoxy set over night and then true the plastic wheel.
 I will clean the axle and as much of the inside of the hub with alcohol so the epoxy bonds with the surfaces.
 Truing plastic wheels can be challenging as the spur gear will be very close to the wheel/tire making it more difficult to true the wheel and tire.

 Metal set screw wheels are much easier and most of the time already come trued.
 I have found on occasion an out of round metal wheel, but that is easily solved with a little truing.
 I only take off the bare minimum of metal to get the wheel round.

 So now your wheels are trued.
 I will first mount a tire on to a wheel and look for tread unevenness.
 Is the tread sagging in the middle?
 Is the tread bulging in the middle?
-You want the tread to be as flat as possible as this will help reduce truing time and take less product off of the tire.
+You want the tread to be as flat as possible before truing the tire as this will help reduce truing time and take less product off of the tire.
 If you have areas that are low, you can use pin stripping tape to build up the wheel.
-If the center rib is too high, you can sand/true the rib down in small increments, sneaking up on the correct diameter.
+If the center rib is too high, you can sand/true the rib down in small increments, sneaking up on the correct diameter so the tire is as flat as possible before your start truing.
 Once you have the tire as flat as possible , remove them and clean the wheel and the inside of the tire with soap and water to remove oils generated from the manufacturing and molding process.
 You can then glue the wheel and slip the tire on.
-Slot Car Corner has a new tool that assists slipping the tire onto the wheel and works well.
+Slot Car Corner has a new tool that assists with slipping the tire onto the wheel and works well.
 Do not mix up the tires and wheels.
 The bonding agent of choice is purchased at most local auto parts stores.
-It is made by "VersaChem", and it is called "Black Magic".
+It is made by "VersaChem", and it is called "Mega Black".
 It is a Silicone weather-strip adhesive.
 Apply the adhesive thinly on the wheel and after mounting the tire on to the wheel, spin the tire on the wheel to help spread out the adhesive evenly.
 Let this set up for at least 45-60 minutes.
 I will let it set up for 24 hours.
 When installing the tire onto the wheel, there will some glue squeeze out.
 Remove any evidence of glue from the sidewalls of the tire.